✔ No account fees or minimums ✔ Up to 4.20% APY

 Old money refers to people who have inherited significant generational wealth; their families have been wealthy for several generations.

 In the past, old money would have referred to an elite class: the aristocracy or landed gentry.
 In the U.S., families like the Vanderbilts and Rockefellers represented early examples of old money.
 Today, old money families include the Waltons (Walmart), the Disneys (The Walt Disney Company), and the Kochs (Koch Industries).
-Should families like the Kardashians continue to generate and pass down wealth, they could one day be considered old money as well.
+Should families like the Kardashians continue to generate and pass down the great wealth they have in their bank accounts or other assets, they could one day be considered old money as well.

 Recommended: How to Build Wealth at Any Age